neticdk/go-common/pkg/cli/TUTORIAL.md

 rootCmd := newRootCmd(ac)
 ```

-`newRootCmd` passes the `ExecutionContext` to the functions used to create
+The pass it from `newRootCmd` via `myapp.Context` to the functions used to
-commands:
+create commands:

 ```go
 func newRootCmd(ac *myapp.Context) {